ftclausen/Resume/resume.txt

 * **Development Support** - Contributing to build engineering tasks such as build system code, version control and Continuous Integration (CI) systems management.
-* **Infrastructure Code** - A combination of configuration management and tool development in various scripting languages to support automated infrastructure and application management.
+* **Infrastructure Code and Orchestration** - A combination of configuration management and tool development in various scripting languages to support automated infrastructure and application management.
+This includes using container orchestration tools like Kubernetes (K8s) and Mesos/Marathon.
 * **Application Administration** - Supporting, primarily Java, web applications with regard to provisioning, performance tuning and troubleshooting.
 * **Systems Administration and Networking** - Managing, in as automated a way as possible, Linux